 Therapy… The Right Way To Go

-The article Characteristics and one-year outcome of untreated anxiety and depression, details the work done by the Netherlands Study of Anxiety and Depression which illustrates what occurs after surveying 743 patients who have previously been diagnosed as having a mental illness.
-The patients were placed into two categories: either having anxiety or depression.
-After collecting their answers from the surveys and converting it into data, researchers Beljouw and Verhaak concluded and presented the date into three separate categories.
-The first category which was, those who expressed a need for care regarding mental disorders that could not be met came to a total of 371 patients.
+The article Characteristics and one-year outcome of untreated anxiety and depression, details the work done by the Netherlands Study of Anxiety and Depression which illustrates what occurs to patients who have previously been diagnosed as having a mental illness.
+The 743 participating patients were placed into two categories: either having anxiety or depression.
+After collecting their answers from the surveys and converting it into data, researchers Beljouw and Verhaak concluded and presented the data into three separate categories.
+The first category, which was, those who expressed a need for care regarding mental disorders that could not be met came to a total of 371 patients.
 That is half of the patients who stated they felt a need for care but it was not met due to the resources not being around or cost.
 As a society we need to ensure we give everyone an equal opportunity in life.
 We cannot blame those who have gone through traumatic experiences as most of the time they did not ask to be in that situation.
-What we can do though is give them a fair shot at life with mandatory sessions with a mental health professional.
+What we can do though is give them a fair shot at life with mandatory free sessions with a mental health professional.
 The remaining two categories were those who concluded they either did not perceive a mental disorder or they did not perceive a need for care regarding their mental disorder; both had 25% of the patients in each category.
-Now while these patients said one thing in that moment, what’s to say they won’t experience another life event won’t bring them back to those suppressed memories and pain.
+Now while these patients said one thing in that moment, what’s to say they won’t experience another life event that’ll bring them back to those suppressed memories and pain.
 It is our obligation to give them as well those mandatory sessions with a mental health professional to ensure that outcome does not happen.

 All that has been described has been that therapy should be the form of treatment for those who suffer from a mental illness.
 Now let’s discuss why it’s the best form of treatment.
 From author of Psychoanalysis and History, Hans-Ulrich Wehler goes on to talk about how therapy is an effective form of treatment.
 To begin, Wehler describes therapy as an effective way to uncover the unconscious motives of why we act the way we act.
 This can be done be analyzing what a patient has to say during their sessions with a therapist.
-A therapist can analyze a person’s feelings about a past experience, how their feelings have effected every part of their life since the experience and even how their dreams could be influenced from past traumatic experiences.
-Wehler claims “therapy can help victims understand the problems in their lives that have occurred sue to trauma and what can be done to help find methods that can best reduce their inner demons and make the ‘reality distorting’ effects bearable to live with.”
+A therapist can analyze a person’s feelings about a past traumatic experience, how their feelings have effected every part of their life since the experience and even how their dreams could be influenced from past traumatic experiences.
+Wehler claims “therapy can help victims understand the problems in their lives that have occurred due to trauma and what can be done to help find methods that can best reduce their inner demons and make the ‘reality distorting’ effects bearable to live with.”
 Therapists are described as instruments of understanding.
 Patients are encouraged to offer their interpretations of how problems due to trauma have effected their lives.
 Many methods are offered during the therapy treatment process.
 Some of the methods that Wehler writes about include: learning how to cope, learning ways to relax and learning ways that help improve problem solving skills.
 Learning how to cope is essential as it guarantees victims know what to do in a situation that triggers their memories of trauma.
-Learning ways to relax are helpful as it teaches victims their are plenty are healthy methods available that do not include indulging in substances that can prove to be harmful to both their physical and mental health.
+Learning ways to relax are helpful as it teaches victims there are plenty are healthy methods available that do not include indulging in substances that can prove to be harmful to both their physical and mental health.
 Learning how to problem solve is essential as it helps victims find ways that are most beneficial for them to solve a problem that may arise in their daily life that may seem too overwhelming for them.
-Young adults should definitely learn all these methods to increase the chance of them becoming outstanding members of society in the future.
+Young adults, especially those with trauma, should definitely learn all these methods to increase the chance of them becoming outstanding members of society in the future.

 In a fairly recent article, Anna Lente titles her work 12 Benefits of Having a Mental Illness.
 In this article, Lente gives a different approach of how to look at having a mental illness.
 While therapy is an effective way of treating mental disorders, nothing is 100% in curing mental illnesses.
 While there are many negative effects that come with having a mental illness, staying positive and finding the good from having a mental illness graciously helps.
-Lente lists twelve benefits, which she calls blessings, she’s realized as being a person with a mental illness:
+Lente lists twelve benefits, which she calls blessings, she’s realized as being a person who lives with having a mental illness: